cschpc/student-cluster-competition-2024/Training/08-NAMD/exercises/README.md

 First, you will need the source code on your system.

-Copy the tar file `/scratch/project_2009905/pool/NAMD_3.0_Source.tar.gz` into your working folder on Mahti and untar the following directories there:
+Copy the tar file in `/scratch/project_2009905/pool/NAMD_3.0_Source.tar.gz` into your working folder on Mahti and untar the following directories there:

 ```
 tar -zxf NAMD_3.0_Source.tar.gz